 • Environmental regulatory governance

-* Elective subjects depend on the diaries of the program’s professors and their availability will be announced every six months.
+Optional subjects depend on the schedules of the program’s professors, and their availability will be announced every six months.
 Other subjects may also be offered.

 Fundação Getulio Vargas Rio de Janeiro Law School